A (band): 2008–2024: Reunion and intermittent touring

-Later work (2009 – 2022)

-'A' played a 10-date UK tour in December 2009, supported by This City.
-On 13 May 2010, Bowling For Soup singer Jaret Reddick announced 'A' as support band for their Autumn tour.
-'A' then announced on their own Twitter on 26 May 2010 that Daniel P. Carter would be returning to the band for this tour.
+A played a 10-date UK tour in December 2009, supported by This City.
+On 13 May 2010, Bowling For Soup singer Jaret Reddick announced A as support band for their Autumn tour.
+A then announced on their own Twitter on 26 May 2010 that Daniel P. Carter would be returning to the band for this tour.
 Later that year, Perry and Carter were credited as co-writers of the Subways song "I Wanna Dance With You" from the album Money & Celebrity.

-'A' played a one-off show at the Kasbah nightclub in Coventry on 1 December 2012.
+A played a one-off show at the Kasbah nightclub in Coventry on 1 December 2012.
 In June 2015, they played warm-up concerts in St Albans and Royal Tunbridge Wells before headlining the 4th stage at that year's Download Festival.
 Andrew "Shay" Sheehy, formerly of Kids in Glass Houses, filled in on bass guitar for these shows.

-In February 2018, 'A' embarked on an 8 date UK tour in support of Hell Is for Heroes, joined briefly by McFly bassist Dougie Poynter. and an appearance at Download Festival.
-In November 2018, the band went on a 9 date tour playing the album Hi-Fi Serious in full, with support from Wheatus and InMe followed by another UK headline tour and appearances at 2000trees and Camden Rocks in summer 2019.
+In February 2018, A embarked on an 8-date UK tour in support of Hell Is for Heroes, joined briefly by McFly bassist Dougie Poynter. and an appearance at Download Festival.
+In November 2018, the band went on a 9-date tour playing the album Hi-Fi Serious in full, with support from Wheatus and InMe followed by another UK headline tour and appearances at 2000trees and Camden Rocks in summer 2019.

-In November 2019, 'A' band played eight dates in the UK to celebrate the 20th anniversary of the album A vs. Monkey Kong.
-The band were joined by Tim HB, formally of Architects (British band) who stepped in on bass guitar for the tour.
+In November 2019, A played eight dates in the UK to celebrate the 20th anniversary of the album A vs. Monkey Kong.
+The band were joined by Tim Hillier-Brook of Architects who stepped in on bass guitar for the tour.
 Support was provided by '68.

-During 2021, 'A' performed on the main stage at the Download Festival Pilot event and the rescheduled Slam Dunk Festival.
+During 2021, A performed on the main stage at the Download Festival Pilot event and the rescheduled Slam Dunk Festival.

 In April 2022, the band played a warm-up show in Dover before heading out around the UK on 11 dates as main support for Reef.

-Make 'A' Great Again (since 2023)

-In 2023, there were rumors of new 'A' material, and during July 2023 social media posts from the individual members began to appear showing the band working on new material in the studio.
+2025–present Prang

-On 14 April 2025, Jason Perry confirmed that the album would be finished by the end of the month, though "it won't be mixed and it'll probably be shite."

-In November 2025, the band singed a new record deal with Cooking Vinyl.
+On 14 April 2025, Jason Perry confirmed that the band would finish their new album by the end of the month, though "it won't be mixed and it'll probably be shit."
+In November 2025, the band signed a new record deal with Cooking Vinyl.

+On 20 December 2025, the band would shoot 4 music videos in one day.
+They recorded videos for "Techno Viking" and "Bring On The Likes" with 100 volunteered extras, along with 2 unconfirmed videos.

+In January 2026, the band changed their profile picture on all social media to promote the upcoming album, posting the image with the caption "2026." to their Instagram, later announcing the album's title, Prang, on 27 February, alongside the accompanying single "Hello Sunshine" via Cooking Vinyl.

+Upon its release, Prang reached forty-two on the UK Albums Chart, number six on the Scottish Albums Chart, number one on the UK Rock & Metal Albums Chart, number three on the Independent Albums Chart and number five on the Physical Albums Chart.